Etec-SA/frege/README.md

 ## 📝 License

-This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.